wp-plugins/share-pluso/ReadMe.txt

 == License ==

-The Wordpress Signaturer plugin is copyright A© 2009 with [GNU General Public License][] by dimio.
+The Wordpress Pluso plugin is copyright A© 2009 with [GNU General Public License][] by dimio.

 This program is free software; you can redistribute it and/or modify it under the terms of the [GNU General Public License][] as published by the Free